IBM/pymm/README.md

 ```

 This creates the ndarray in persistent memory and under-the-hood, stores the
-meta data so that the variable type is known on recovery.
+metadata so that the variable type is known on recovery.
 Once created the
 array can be populated in place.
 For example:

 ```python